AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ### Two Purposes for Taking Notes

 People take notes for two main reasons:
-  1. To keep a record of the information they heard.
-This is also called the external storage function of note-taking.
+  1. To keep a record of the information that was heard.
+This is also called the *external storage function* of note-taking.
-  2. To facilitate learning material they are currently studying.
+  2. To facilitate learning that you are currently studying.

-The availability of information on the internet may reduce the importance of the external storage function of note-taking.
+The availability of information on the internet may reduce the importance of the *external storage function* of note-taking.
 When the information is available online, it may seem logical to stop taking notes.
-However, by neglecting to take notes, you lose the benefits of note-taking as a learning tool.
+However, by neglecting to take notes, <ins>you lose the benefits of note-taking as a learning tool</ins>.

 ### How Note-Taking Supports Learning